LEQO-Framework/bloqCat/docs/architecture_documentation/system_design.rst

 System Architecture
 ===================

-bloqCat is built as a modular, extendable pipeline.
+bloqCat is built to be modular.
 The main components are:

 1. **Parser**
    - Parses QASM3 files into internal circuit representations